Skip to Main Content

 Short Tutorial Videos

-The librarians have created short tutorial videos that introduce databases as well as a variety of information literacy skills and concepts.
+The librarians have created short tutorial videos that introduce a variety of information literacy skills and concepts.
 You can embed these videos in your D2L to help support your students with their research.
 Contact your subject librarian if you would like to request a specialized video.